 How far will the focus be if you focus at hyperfocal distance?

 Focusing at hyperfocal distance will yield sharpness from half the hyperfocal distance up to infinity.
 For example, if for a given aperture value and focal length, your hyperfocal distance is 10 meters, focusing at hyperfocal distance will make everything from 5 meters up to infinity acceptably sharp.

 When should you use hyperfocal distance?

 Hyperfocal distance needs to be used when you want a large area of the scene in acceptable sharpness or focus.
-So you do not need to apply this to all genres of photography like portraits, macro, etc. Also, when shooting landscapes from higher vantage points, if you do not have anything in the foreground that will get recorded in the frame, then you do not need to calculate hyperfocal distance – for example, when photographing a distant mountain or any other scene where your foreground elements are quite a lot of meters away.
+So you do not need to apply this to all genres of photography like portrait photography, macro photography, etc. Also, when shooting landscapes from higher vantage points, if you do not have anything in the foreground that will get recorded in the frame, then you do not need to calculate hyperfocal distance – for example, when photographing a distant mountain or any other scene where your foreground elements are quite a lot of meters away.